antlinker/libmqtt/c/README.md

 ## Temporary Restrictions

-1. Only one client, and one connection per client supported
+1. Only one client, and only one connection per client supported

 ## Build